Copyright and what this blog is about

 There are ten volumes in the main series, an Historical Atlas and Gazetteer, done with Edward D Myers, and a twelfth volume, answering his critics, called Reconsiderations.

 (My set – second editions of the first three volumes, first of the rest – has 7,315 pages.
-These aren’t necessarily the editions from which I quote.)
+They are not necessarily the editions from which I quote.)

 Noel Annan, Manchester Guardian Weekly, October 21 1954: